 Kimchi is visibly present as a topping, but kimchi juices work together with buttermilk to ensure we have a tender, succulent, and tasty piece of chicken in this burger.
 This Korean influenced chicken burger has so much character, making western-style chicken burgers seem rather lame.

 While a chicken burger had been on my list for some time, Kenji Lopez-Alt’s story on Serious Eats is what drove me to make this Korean inspired chicken kimchi burger.
 The version presented here diverted quite a bit from Kenji’s Serious Eats version.
 For one thing, it is a lot simpler.
 I love Kenji’s work at Serious Eats, though I think he got a little carried away with this one.

 The chicken and the kimchi are the stars of this burger.
 The mayo, however, should not be underestimated.
 Kewpie mayo is a Japanese mayo that is a little more vinegary than the European variety.
 It is combined with yuzu kosho (salted fermented chilli) and katsuobushi (fermented and smoked bonito).
 Not only does this mayo work really well in this chicken kimchi burger, but it is also a great combination that works in many situations, including as a salad dressing.

 And why kimchi?
 It can be something of an acquired taste for those less familiar with Asian flavours.
 Acquiring a taste for kimchi is something you should absolutely do if you do not already love the stuff.
 Sweet, sour, hot, funky, and… very healthy.
 Just what your gut bacteria needs.
-For a few more kimchi recipes, try this kimchi and mixed bean stew or this kimchi consomme or more.
+For more kimchi recipes, try this kimchi and mixed bean stew or this kimchi consomme or more.